 If you can’t secure a crib at your destination, consider the Guava Lotus crib.
 It folds into a backpack and they offer a shade that blocks out the light and view, which is conducive to sleep for the baby if you share a room.
 I wrote about it and included a link for a free crib sheet here.
 My understanding is that airlines allow you to check a stroller or car seat free.
 I’ve checked the crib many times and just vaguely said “it’s a baby item.”

-If you have a different crib, consider the Slumberpod.
+If you have crib other than the Guava Lotus , consider the Slumberpod.
 It is the first portable, privacy sleep nook that allows babies to sleep in their safe and familiar playard or travel crib with room to sit up or stand up inside.
 Great for room sharing when traveling.
 Check out my Instagram post to see how it looks set up.
 Head to my exclusive promos post for a discount.

 Use a Kidco Sleeping Tent for Age 1+